olegmdev/github-kanban-test-task/README.md

 > Stack requirements mentioned above are obligatory to follow.
 Other technologies and patterns are free of your choice.

 ## Requirements
-1. Each user is allowed to create/update/delete workspaces (implement UX/UI on your own).
+1. Each user is allowed to create/update/delete boards (implement UX/UI on your own).
-2. Each workspace (unique hashed ID, name) may contain multiple boards.
+2. Each board (unique hashed ID, name) should contain 3 columns - ToDo, In Progress, Done.
-3. Each user can enter a workspace ID and load existing boards related to this workspace.
+3. Each user can enter a board ID and load relevant columns with cards (if exist) related to this board.
-4. User should be able to add/update/delete boards.
+4. Each user should be able to add/update/delete cards (title and description).
-5. Each board may contain multiple columns.
-6. User should be able to add/update/delete columns.
-7. User should be able to create issues - with the title and description.
-8. New issue has to always go into the `Todo` section.
-9. Users should be able to drag and drop issues them into other sections, or change orders.
+5. Users should be able to drag and drop cards into other columns, or change order.
-10. On clicking the issue, the user should see a modal window and be able to edit the issue's title and description.

 ## Assessment